What commercial & industrial cleaning machines do professional carpet cleaners use?

 Do I need a professional carpet cleaning machine with remote control?

-all its functions is not necessary in order to undertake carpet & upholstery cleaning work but there
+Owning a professional carpet cleaning machine that offers a full transceiver remote for operating all its functions is not necessary in order to undertake carpet & upholstery cleaning work but there are many benefits to having a full remote-control system.

 In 2007 Texatherm developed and introduced the first carpet cleaning machine fitted with a full remote-control system that controls all the functions on your machine.
 We do not use off the shelf, standard mains remote switches that remotely switch mains power inlets on and today the EMV is still the only professional carpet extraction machine available with a bespoke twin transceiver remote control system.